openartmarket/supabase-live-table/README.md

 2. Add incoming Realtime messages to an in-memory FIFO queue.
 3. Request a snapshot (`SELECT`) once the Realtime channel is active.
 4. Apply snapshot data to the in-memory replica.
 5. Process queued Realtime messages that were received while waiting for the snapshot.
+Skip messages that are older than the snapshot.
 6. Update the in-memory replica for every new Realtime message.

 ### Errors

 If the Realtime channel is disconnected as result of a timeout or network error, the `callback` function will be called with an error.

-### ⚠️⚠️⚠️
+### ⚠️⚠️⚠️ Reconnection is out of scope ⚠️⚠️⚠️

 Automatic reconnection is out of scope of this library and must be implemented by the caller - typically when the `callback` function is called with an error.